corda/corda-docs-portal/content/en/docs/corda-os/4.6/hello-world-running.md

 parts:

-* The `IOUState`, representing IOUs on the blockchain
+* The `IOUState`, which represents IOUs on the blockchain.
-* The `IOUFlow`, orchestrating the process of agreeing the creation of an IOU on-ledger
+* The `IOUFlow`, which orchestrates the process of agreeing the creation of an IOU on-ledger.

 After completing this tutorial, your CorDapp should look like this: